Celebrating the Life and Legacy of Bill Nielsen

 Bill Nielsen’s professional legacy is extraordinary.
 He retired as corporate vice president of Johnson & Johnson in December 2004 after 17 years as the company’s chief public relations and corporate communications officer.
 Before joining J&J in 1988, Bill spent 18 years as a public relations agency consultant with Carl Byoir & Associates and Hill & Knowlton, specializing in corporate communications and crisis management across industries ranging from consumer finance and insurance to defense, biotech, and airlines.
 He later served as a trusted consultant to both for-profit and nonprofit organizations, shaping leadership thinking across the field.

 His service to the profession was unmatched.
-Bill served two terms as president of the Arthur W. Page Society, was inducted into its Hall of Fame in 2003, and chaired its Honors Committee.
+Bill served two terms as chair of the Arthur W. Page Society, was inducted into its Hall of Fame in 2003, and chaired its Honors Committee.
 He served on the Page board of trustees for 17 years.
 He chaired the boards of The Seminar and the Institute for Public Relations and continued as an emeritus director.
 He was Chairman of the Board of Advisors to the Arthur W. Page Center for Integrity in Public Communications at Penn State University, a member of The Wisemen and the Public Relations Society of America, and a trustee of the Robert Wood Johnson Foundation.
 He also served on the Board of the Museum of Public Relations, reflecting his deep commitment to preserving and elevating the history and standards of the profession.

 In this oral history recorded for the PR Museum, Bill reflects on a remarkable career spanning government service, agency leadership, and corporate communications, and speaks movingly about his belief that public relations is a calling rooted in purpose, values, and truth.
 We invite you to watch the oral history here.